Chapter 0

 Note

-Of course, many new Ubuntu versions may have been released since this video was recorded.
-However, we’ll stick with the 20.04 LTS version, Focal Fossa, since it will be maintained for many years. –Russ
+Of course, many new Ubuntu versions may have been released since this video was recorded. –Russ

 Now, let’s go through the process of installing Ubuntu in a virtual machine.
 At this point, I’m assuming you have already installed VMware Workstation or another virtualization software on your computer.
 If not, I recommend doing so before continuing.